villalbaluis/pokedex/README.md

 npm test
 ```

-Runs the suite once via [Vitest](https://vitest.dev) (the CLI defaults to watch mode in an interactive terminal, and to a single run otherwise).
+Runs the suite once via [Vitest](https://vitest.dev) (the CLI defaults to watch mode in an interactive terminal, and to a single run otherwise — pass `--watch=false` explicitly if you want a one-shot report from an interactive shell).
 Test files live alongside the code they test (`*.spec.ts`).
 Note: Angular's `@angular/build:unit-test` builder is still marked experimental by the CLI at the time of writing, though Vitest itself is the officially recommended replacement for the deprecated Karma runner.

+Global providers shared by every spec (zoneless change detection, and a minimal stub route for `/pokemon/:id`) live in `src/test-providers.ts`, wired in via the `test` target's `providersFile` option in `angular.json`.
+The stub route matters more than it looks: `Home`'s auto-select effects call `router.navigate()` for real during tests, and without a matching route those navigations reject with `NG04002` — an unhandled rejection that doesn't fail any assertion but does get flagged by Vitest.

+## Deployment & CI/CD

+Hosted on **[Cloudflare Workers](https://developers.cloudflare.com/workers/)** (static assets), connected directly to the GitHub repository:

+- **`wrangler.toml`** points `assets.directory` at the Angular build output (`dist/pokedex/browser`) and sets `not_found_handling = "single-page-application"`, so client-side routes like `/pokemon/pikachu` don't 404 on a hard refresh.
+- **Continuous deployment**: Cloudflare watches `main` and rebuilds/redeploys automatically on every push — no manual `wrangler deploy` needed.
+Preview builds for other branches are turned off (dashboard → Settings → Build → Branch control), so only `main` ever reaches production.
+- **CI** (`.github/workflows/ci.yml`) runs `npm ci`, the unit test suite, and a production build on every PR and on push to `main`.
+The Node version is pinned in a single `.node-version` file, read by both GitHub Actions and Cloudflare — this is what surfaced a real `ERESOLVE` peer-dependency conflict that only failed on Cloudflare's Node 22 default, not on a newer Node used locally and in CI beforehand.
+- **PR title convention**: a second workflow (`pr-title.yml`) enforces [Conventional Commits](https://www.conventionalcommits.org/) on PR titles via `amannn/action-semantic-pull-request`.
+- **Branch protection**: a GitHub ruleset on `main` requires merging through a pull request (no direct pushes), blocks force-pushes and deletion, and requires the CI status check to pass before a PR can be merged.

 ## Data source